Anwesha1994-ai/catch_game_automation/README.md

-# 🧹 Data Cleaning OpenEnv
+# 🏓 Catch Game Learning Agent OpenEnv

-An **OpenEnv** environment where an AI agent learns to clean messy real-world datasets, one operation at a time.
+An **OpenEnv** environment where an AI agent learns to play the Catch game—a simple grid-based game where the agent controls a paddle to catch a falling ball.
+This project is designed for reinforcement learning research and benchmarking, providing a clean API, baseline agents, and a FastAPI server for easy experimentation.

 [![OpenEnv](https://img.shields.io/badge/OpenEnv-compatible-blue)](https://github.com/meta-pytorch/OpenEnv)
 [![Python 3.11](https://img.shields.io/badge/python-3.11-green)](https://python.org)